tinsjourney/osp-misc/README.md

 * heat-stacks: test OpenStack deployment using heat-stack
 * audit.py : check for zombie ressources
 * openstack-sos : Generate sos report and send it to Red Hat case
+* update-overcloud-full.sh : Update overcloud-full.qcow2 to last packages using satellite